 Your time in kibale national park can be rewarded by a number of interesting activities; however, chimpanzee trekking is the highlight of kibale national park safaris.
 You can also enjoy camping in kibale national park, the night nature walks are a real opportunity for you to see the night coming to life in the real jungle of kibale forest.

 Birding is another activity done in kibale national park.
-Kibale national park is a home for over 300 species of very interesting bird species.
-Kibale national park is well known for being the birders’ paradise, 23 bird species are endemic and localizes to the Albertine rift valley.
-Other birds are migratory because they are mainly present in kibale national park during November and it is the best season for birding in kibale national park.
+The park is a home for over 300 species of very interesting bird species.
+The park is well known for being the birders’ paradise, 23 bird species are endemic and localizes to the Albertine rift valley.
+Other birds are migratory because they are mainly present in the park during November and it is the best season for birding in kibale national park.

-Other activities in kibale national park include, forest walks, forest tactics for children, chimpanzee habituation, cultural tours, community walks, swamp walks among others.
+Other activities to engage in include, forest walks, forest tactics for children, chimpanzee habituation, cultural tours, community walks, swamp walks among others.
 With all the above, kibale national park has managed to keep its status as the best safari destination in Uganda and, perhaps, Africa as a whole.